 There is usually great controversy when it comes to offering dual classes of stock.
 While the supporters of dual class stock want to promote strong leadership, allowing the owners and executives to retain control, the investors don’t want to have minimal voting power compared to the owners and executives.
 Many investors will not invest in such companies, as they want greater power knowing that they have more significant voting rights to steer the company in a certain direction.
 Since this area is controversial, there are several studies that include issues on both sides in an attempt to better understand the benefits and drawbacks of offering dual classes of stock.

 If you need help learning more about dual class stock structure, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.